microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // Warnings were encountered during analysis:
 //
+// dist/dts/design-system/component-presentation.d.ts:27:5 - (ae-incompatible-release-tags) The symbol "define" is marked as @public, but its signature references "Container" which is marked as @alpha
 // dist/dts/design-token/design-token.d.ts:89:5 - (ae-forgotten-export) The symbol "create" needs to be exported by the entry point index.d.ts
 // dist/dts/di/di.d.ts:204:5 - (ae-forgotten-export) The symbol "SingletonOptions" needs to be exported by the entry point index.d.ts